Leisa Goddard

+Leisa Goddard is an Australian media expert, journalist, and Founder of Adoni Media which specialises in media training, crisis communications, and public relations.

+A former foreign and war correspondent, Goddard has more than 30 years' media experience.

-Leisa Goddard is an Australian television journalist who has worked as a reporter/presenter for each of Australia's three commercial networks - Seven Network, Nine Network Australia, and Network Ten.
-She has covered major news events as a nightly news reporter and foreign correspondent.
-While with Network Ten, Goddard spent three years as the United States Bureau Chief based in Los Angeles and her work while embedded with Australian troops during the Afghanistan war gained a nomination for a Logie Award.
-She also founded Adoni Media, a media, PR and digital agency.
+Goddard worked as a news and investigative journalist for all Australian commercial TV networks - Seven Network, Nine Network Australia, and Network Ten.
+She spent decades reporting as a nightly news journalist in Australia and overseas including the Bali bombing trials and terror attacks in Indonesia.
+At Network Ten, Goddard spent three years as the United States Bureau Chief based in Los Angeles.
+As a war correspondent embedded with Australian troops in Afghanistan she survived Taliban attack.
+Her reporting under fire earned her a Logie Award nomination.
+She went on to work for Sunrise, Today Tonight, and A Current Affair.

+Goddard, as a young journalist, made history as Australia's first commercial TV video journalist.

+In 2012, Goddard founded Adoni Media to deliver PR and corporate communications through the lens of a journalist.
+The national agency, and Goddard, are recognised as leaders in public relations, crisis communications, reputation management, and media training.

+Since 2019 Goddard has been a regular commentator on News24 (formerly Sky News Australia).
+She is a published opinion writer and regular commentator and panelist on radio.

-In 1994, Goddard married and while married was publicly known as Leisa Goddard-Roles.
+Goddard was previously known as Leisa Goddard-Roles.

 Early life

 Goddard grew up in Ipswich, Queensland, and completed Year 12 at Ipswich State High School.
 As a 16-year-old high school student, Goddard began her journalism career working as an intern at the local Ipswich newspaper, The Queensland Times.
 At 19, while in her second year of studying journalism at the University of Queensland, Goddard earned a cadetship at the Sunshine Coast Daily.